 High Pressure Ducts

 Sintavia additively manufactures precision high pressure ducts and duct assemblies for Aerospace, Defense, & Space applications.
 AM is uniquely suited to meet the difficult design geometries and tolerances of high pressure ducts, and can manufacture assemblies that require fewer component piece parts.
+Using computational fluid dynamics software, Sintavia is able to design and additively manufacture ducts with optimized flow.

 Chassis, particularly those with internal conformal cooling holes, are natural applications for AM, combining traditionally difficult manufacturing aspects.
 These include thin walls, internal passageways, and unique geometries.
+By conforming its expertise in both duct and heat exchanger manufacturing, Sintavia is able to design chassis that cool key electronic components at a reduced weight.

 Other Part Families